Simmering tensions erupt between top Texas state Republicans - KTVZ

 By Eric Bradner, CNN

-(CNN) — The day after Texas Attorney General Ken Paxton accused the state House speaker of presiding over the chamber while drunk and called on him to resign, a House ethics panel on Wednesday heard explosive testimony from investigators detailing what they described as years of misconduct by the attorney general.
+(CNN) — Just days after Texas Attorney General Ken Paxton accused the state House speaker of presiding over the chamber while drunk and called on him to resign, a GOP-led state House ethics panel heard explosive testimony from investigators detailing what they described as years of misconduct by the attorney general, later recommending his impeachment unanimously.

+The five-person committee filed 20 articles of impeachment with the Texas House on Thursday.
+The chamber is scheduled to vote on the articles Saturday afternoon, according to a House memo obtained by CNN.

 The week’s events marked an eruption of simmering tensions between two of the top Republicans in the most populous red state.